 Violet Verbena was selected by PPG’s group to bring a sense of calm and enable our collective desire to lead an uncluttered lifestyle and disconnect from our ever-present cell phones, laptops and other electronic devices.

 So, 2017 could be the year of purple.
 What do you think?
 Do you like one of these shades better than the other?

 When choosing color for your home, we always recommend first considering the palettes you gravitate toward and the existing furnishings in your home.
 Beyond that, you should also look and how existing and new colors will flow throughout your home.
 Need help?
 You don’t have to tackle it alone.
-Simply contact us at our Southern New Hampshire Decor&You at 603-672-9452 and request to schedule a color consultation in your home.
+Simply contact us at Decor&You 203-405-2126 and request to schedule a color consultation in your home.